insidemordecai/website/content/links/index.md

 showHeadingAnchors: false
 showSummary: false
 showTaxonomies: false
-sharingLinks: false
 showPagination: false
 ---

-Here is a collection of other places you can find me and blogs and posts.
+Well hello there, here is a collection of other places you can find me and other  blogs and posts.
 These are mainly places I find interesting, get inspiration from or tend to reference a lot.

 ## Thine Own